Comparing localizations across adjunctions: Introduction

-made in the first sections of this paper for each Quillen pair of adjoint functors $F$ and $G$ (this is an instance of a pair of \emph{mates} in the sense of \cite{Shulman}).
-Such comparison maps arise very frequently, and are equivalences in some cases.
-The following formula was proved by Farjoun in \cite{DF}:
+for each Quillen pair of adjoint functors $F$ and $G$ between model categories.
+In fact $\alpha$ and $\beta$ form a pair of \emph{mates} as in~\cite{Shulman}.
+Such comparison maps arise very frequently in practice but are equivalences only in favorable cases.
+It is remarkable that $\alpha$ becomes an equivalence after applying $L_{Ff}$ to it, as in~\eqref{piLf}, while $\beta$ does not share this feature.

-and the next one was proved by Bousfield in \cite{Bo96} for nullification functors $P_W$ with respect to a space~$W$:

-These formulas are ``of $\beta$ type'' as depicted in \eqref{alphabeta}.
-In Section~\ref{homotopicalstructures} we show that, as one would surely expect, \eqref{LfOmegainfty} holds for arbitrary $f$-localizations, not only nullifications.
-The proofs of \eqref{LfOmega} and \eqref{LfOmegainfty} proceed in two steps, namely one proves first that $L_f$ sends loop spaces to loop spaces and infinite loop spaces to infinite loop spaces using one's choice of higher homotopy techniques, and then simple categorical arguments are brought into play to infer the given formulas.
-Our purpose in this article is to distill general formal arguments from ad hoc facts behind each of these formulas.